 Pietro Roffi's intensive concert activity has led him to soloist performances, with chamber ensembles and symphonic orchestras, in hundreds of concerts on five continents.
 His repertoire ranges from classical to tango, from his own compositions to film music.

 On the occasion of Ennio Morricone's 90th birthday, he made his solo debut with the Orchestra of the Accademia Nazionale di Santa Cecilia conducted by Carlo Rizzari, at the Auditorium Parco della Musica in Rome, performing a new composition written by the Oscar winner Dario Marianelli for this special occasion.

-Future engagements include debuts with the Orquestra Sinfônica Brasileira in Rio de Janeiro (Brazil), the Bohuslav Martinu Philharmonic Orchestra in Zlín (Czech Republic), the AASSM Symphony Orchestra in İzmir, the CRR Youth String Chamber Orchestra in Istanbul and the Bursa District State Symphony Orchestra in Bursa (Turkey) and the Orquesta Sinfónica Nacional in Santiago (Chile).
+Last season's engagements include debuts with the Orquestra Sinfônica Brasileira in Rio de Janeiro (Brazil), the Bohuslav Martinu Philharmonic Orchestra in Zlín (Czech Republic), the AASSM Symphony Orchestra in İzmir, the CRR Youth String Chamber Orchestra in Istanbul and the Bursa District State Symphony Orchestra in Bursa (Turkey).

 In September 2021, he debuted his own composition, the "Goldberg Rework", in a duet with the Latvian accordionist Ksenija Sidorova.
 To mark the centenary of the birth of Astor Piazzolla, in 2021 Pietro toured the "Tutto Tango #piazzolla100” project in Italy as a duo with the pianist Alessandro Stella.